-We have put together a number of links to various agencies such as the NSPCC NetAware and the UK Safer Internet Centre, websites for both students and parents which provide information regarding internet safety and practical ways to support your online life.
+We have put together a number of links to various agencies such as the NSPCC NetAware and the UK Safer Internet Centre.
+These websites, for both students and parents provide information regarding internet safety and practical ways to support your online life.

 Please click here to download the Parental Controls Guide produced by Knowsley Learning Centres.